outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

           - if the function implementation doesnt fulfill solution metrics, other interface traversals can be done
             - a system-object or function-concept interface like the 'efficiency interface' or 'ambiguity interface' (does this function have a more efficient or less ambiguous route between input & output that might fulfill a solution metric, given that maximizing efficiency & reducing ambiguity are standard system & function metrics)

-      - problem: find an optimal route between start & end points, like the 'minimal trades to get equal problem/opportunity distribution'
+      - problem: find an optimal route (or alternatively, find a distribution of functionality/efficiencies/costs to make all routes or a particular route less/equivalently costly) between start & end points, like the 'minimal trades to get equal problem/opportunity distribution'

           - interface traversal
             - identify information (identify differentiating attributes/functions/sub-systems of agents/positions/routes within the network)